jhoguet/react-typescript-poc/README.md

 The error message wasn't quite what I expected though (I expected just `HelloProps` not `HelloProps & { children?: ReactNode; }`)

 > (7,43): error TS2339: Property 'msg' does not exist on type 'HelloProps & { children?: ReactNode; }'.

-I expect the error message will make more sense once I dig deeper but worth noting that

-Verified that I also receive error messaging when sending attributes that aren't expected
+Verified that I also receive error messaging when sending attributes that are not expected

 ```tsx
 <Hello compiler="TypeScript" framework="React" msg="some message" />,